Treata11/iShader/README.md

 ## See it in action

-[Book iShader](https://github.com/Treata11/Book-iShader) is a sample project, demonstrating all of the metal shaders of the library, in SwiftUI Views.
+**[Book iShader](https://github.com/Treata11/Book-iShader)** is a SwiftUI-based sample app that demonstrates the entire collection of metal fragment shaders available in the iShader library.

 <img src="https://github.com/Treata11/iShader/blob/main/Misc/Book_iShader.jpeg">